hitesh1157/hitesh1157.github.io/_posts/2019-08-19-gsoc-2019-work-product.md

 4. Finalized the continuous integration/continuous deployment process to Heroku.
 5. Added frontend (React-Redux) and backend (Django) unit and integration tests which will evaluate the code during CI/CD process.
 6. CrowdAlert-Web now has following end user features:
-   * Finalizing support for Google Maps direction.
+   * Added support for Google Maps direction.
-   * Allow edits from view incidents page.
+   * User can now edit incidents directly from main incident's page.
-   * Added “Settings” page​ features.
+   * Added “Settings” page​.
    * New UI for email verification page.
-New designs for ​mobile​ and ​web.​
+New designs for [mobile](https://gitlab.com/aossie/CrowdAlert-Web/uploads/955d115d64408998c636cdc612f09891/Screen_Shot_2019-03-15_at_1.34.23_AM.png) and [web](https://gitlab.com/aossie/CrowdAlert-Web/uploads/5dde16aac7941ee257783c64671287ca/Screen_Shot_2019-03-15_at_1.34.35_AM.png).​
-   * Support for an option to set the home location.
+   * Added an option to set the home location.
-   * Caching nearby events in the browser.
+   * Nearby incidents will now be cached using PouchDB for faster load times.
-   * Location validation while editing an incident.
+   * Added location validation while editing an incident.
    * Added “Profile” page for updating name and profile image.
    * CrowdAlert-web now uses a hosted Not Safe for Work (NSFW) image classifier to classify incident images uploaded by the user.